wouterd/docker-maven-plugin/README.md

 - Supply information to the project during the integration-test phase about:
       - Images that were built
       - Containers that were started
-- Build a docker image from a bunch of source files in package and pre-integration-test phases
-      - Allow built containers to be started in the pre-integration phase
+- Verifies the build in the "verify" phase which tests if anything upto the integration test phase failed.
-- Push that docker image to a public or private image registry in the install phase
+- Push docker images to a public or private image registry in the install phase
 - Docker provider for "local docker" via tcp
 - Docker provider for "remote docker" via tcp (boot2docker/vm/server/localhost via tcp)